yasirkula/UnityNativeGallery/.github/README.md

 `NativeGallery.IsMediaPickerBusy()`: returns *true* if the user is currently picking media from Gallery/Photos.
 In that case, another GetImageFromGallery, GetVideoFromGallery or GetAudioFromGallery request will simply be ignored.

-Almost all of these functions return a *NativeGallery.Permission* value.
-More details about it is available below.
+Most of these functions automatically call *NativeGallery.RequestPermissionAsync*.
+More details available below.

 ### C. Runtime Permissions